fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Truth is stranger than fiction, because Fiction is obliged to stick to possibilities; Truth isn't.
+  Mark Twain

 Perhaps, when we find ourselves wanting everything, it is because we are dangerously close to wanting nothing.
   Sylvia Plath